-17 MEMBERS ACTING AS ADVOCATE FOR OR SUPPORTING THIRD PARTIES IN APPEALS AGAINST COUNCIL DECISIONS
+16 MEMBERS ACTING AS ADVOCATE FOR OR SUPPORTING THIRD PARTIES IN APPEALS AGAINST COUNCIL DECISIONS

-- 17.1 Members have the same rights to represent third parties on appeals against Council decisions or to support third parties in such appeals as any member of the public.
+- 16.1 Members have the same rights to represent third parties on appeals against Council decisions or to support third parties in such appeals as any member of the public.
 However, it is important to ensure that when acting in either role, Members should not seek to take improper advantage of their position as a Member of the Council and that Council Officers are not deterred from defending the Council's decision as vigorously as in any other case.
-For those reasons, Members should, in such circumstances, be particularly careful:- - (a) not to disclose any information which they have received from the Council in their capacity as a Member which would not be available to a member of the public - (b) not to disclose, or make reference to, briefings on the relevant matter which they have received from Officers (other than in a part of a Committee meeting which the public are not excluded from) - (c) to ensure that in the conduct of the appeal they do not seek or appear to seek preferential treatment - (d) not to present themselves as representing the views of the Council. - 17.2 Members acting as an Advocate or as a supporter of an appeal against a Council decision must expect to be treated by Officers in exactly the same way as any other Advocate or supporter
+For those reasons, Members should, in such circumstances, be particularly careful:- - (a) not to disclose any information which they have received from the Council in their capacity as a Member which would not be available to a member of the public - (b) not to disclose, or make reference to, briefings on the relevant matter which they have received from Officers (other than in a part of a Committee meeting which the public are not excluded from) - (c) to ensure that in the conduct of the appeal they do not seek or appear to seek preferential treatment - (d) not to present themselves as representing the views of the Council. - 16.2 Members acting as an Advocate or as a supporter of an appeal against a Council decision must expect to be treated by Officers in exactly the same way as any other Advocate or supporter event of the Council giving approval to any such guidance, Members shall abide by the same.
+Pending the preparation and approval of any guidance, Members should give consideration to whether prior notification is appropriate before visiting an establishment.

-18 VISITS TO ESTABLISHMENTS
+17 VISITS TO ESTABLISHMENTS

-18.1 In some circumstances, it will be inappropriate for Members to visit an establishment, such as for example, a Social Services care facility, without prior notification being given to a Director, Assistant Director or other designated Officer.
+17.1 In some circumstances, it will be inappropriate for Members to visit an establishment, such as for example, a Social Services care facility, without prior notification being given to a Director, Assistant Director or other designated Officer.
 Each Department may prepare guidance for Members on when prior notification is required.
-In the event of the Council giving approval to any such guidance, Members shall abide by the same.
-Pending the preparation and approval of any guidance, Members should give consideration to whether prior notification is appropriate before visiting an establishment.
+In the

-19 DISPUTES
+18 DISPUTES

-19.1 With goodwill, respect and integrity on both sides, there ought to be very few occasions when a disagreement between an Officer and a Member cannot be resolved amicably.
+18.1 With goodwill, respect and integrity on both sides, there ought to be very few occasions when a disagreement between an Officer and a Member cannot be resolved amicably.
 If there is a serious dispute of substance it should be discussed, in the first instance, between the Member and the Officer concerned, involving the Officer's Director, if appropriate.
 If such discussions should not produce an acceptable settlement, reference may be made to the Chief Executive, but this should be seen as a last, rather than a first resort.
-If the matter cannot be resolved satisfactorily after reference to the Chief Executive, it may be referred to the Monitoring Officer who shall, in consultation with the Independent Person, determine whether the matter should be brought before a Code of Conduct panel.
+If the matter cannot be resolved satisfactorily after reference to the Chief Executive, it may be referred to the Monitoring Officer who shall, in consultation with the Chairman of the Standards Committee, determine whether the matter should be brought before the Standards Committee.